archlinux/alpm/alpm-db/README.md

 ## Overview

+`alpm-db` crate contains two primary modules:

+- `db` to manage [alpm-db] directories (reading, writing and iterating entries stored under paths such as `/var/lib/pacman/local`).
-`alpm-db` crate contains `desc` module, which provides functionality for writing and parsing of ALPM [DB desc] files.
+- `desc` which provides functionality for writing and parsing of ALPM [DB desc] files.

 These `desc` files describe the metadata of installed packages on a system relying on ALPM.